bereal/AdventOfCode2020/README.md

 At this point, the solution is nearly identical to the one linked above, cannot spot any difference.
 Will revisit it later.

+(_update_: ahah, I was running it with `runhaskell` all along, after compiling it completes in less than 2s)

 [Solution](17_haskell)